 Devotions from Judy’s heart

-Challenge for today: Ask forgiveness of your doubts and open your eyes to the miracles around you each day.
+Challenge for today: Ask the Lord to open your eyes to unseen reality.

 Blessings on your weekend and prayers and love, Judy